-Management evaluated the Company's internal control over financial reporting as of September 27, 2014.
+Management evaluated the Company's internal control over financial reporting as of October 3, 2015.
 In making this assessment, management used the framework established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
 Management's assessment included an evaluation of the design of our internal control over financial reporting and testing of the operational effectiveness of our internal control over financial reporting.
 Management reviewed the results of its assessment with the Audit Committee of the Company's Board of Directors.
-Based on that assessment and based on the criteria in the COSO framework, management has concluded that, as of September 27, 2014, the Company's internal control over financial reporting was effective.